trustlines-protocol/tl-docs/docs/resources/community_communications_guide.md

 Mutual credit requires only a creditor and a debtor to exist.
 The creditor agrees to lend the debtor a number of resources, and at a future point in time, the debtor repays the amount owed.
 The denomination of the credited amount can be whatever the parties decide upon.
 Mutual credit is found throughout the ages and can even be traced back to the origins of [civilizations (page 22)](https://libcom.org/files/__Debt__The_First_5_000_Years.pdf).
 While mutual credit is easy to issue, it does not scale beyond small communities since creditors and debtors need to trust each other.
 It is, therefore, not conceivable to make a global mutual credit network since no one trusts everyone.

-[Ripple Pay](https://classic.ripplepay.com/) is a money system based on 'friendly obligations' intended to make mutual credit work as a [payment system](https://wiki.p2pfoundation.net/Ripple_Pay).
+[Ripple Pay](https://web.archive.org/web/20200826113001/https://classic.ripplepay.com/) is a money system based on 'friendly obligations' intended to make mutual credit work as a [payment system](https://wiki.p2pfoundation.net/Ripple_Pay).
 Users specify how much they can lend and borrow from their friends, and the protocol lets strangers (untrusting parties) pay each other through a path of (trusted) connected friends.
 RipplePay later became [Ripple Labs](https://en.wikipedia.org/wiki/Ripple_Labs) and abandoned the idea.
 In 2016, Trustlines took the same idea and implemented it on the Ethereum blockchain.

-<u>The thought process was that the Ripple idea could benefit from using a blockchain since that would remove the single point of failure that RipplePay had, which used a centralized server.
+**The thought process was that the Ripple idea could benefit from using a blockchain since that would remove the single point of failure that RipplePay had, which used a centralized server.
 In other words, a successful RipplePay would also fail to scale beyond a certain point where people would ask if the company was acting in everyone's interest, or if a government decided that Ripple was illegal.
-Using a blockchain solves these issues by introducing tamper-proof and unstoppable accounting</u>.
+Using a blockchain solves these issues by introducing tamper-proof and unstoppable accounting**.

 The Trustlines Network ecosystem sees the original Ripple idea as a type of People Powered Money.
 It uses the term " Trustlines People Powered Money" to describe any form of peer-to-peer mutual credit use case built on the Trustlines Protocol.